FAILURE TO LAUNCH SYNDROME

 Failure to launch syndrome is not a true diagnosis (nor is it a term we particularly like at OPI), but rather is a common way to describe a young adult who is struggling with the transition to adulthood.
 It can be defined as an inability to leave home and support oneself, regardless of the underlying cause.
 Young adults struggling with failure to launch (or failure to thrive) may appear to be “stuck” or not maturing in an age appropriate way.

 Most young adults find the rites of passage into adulthood enabling and encouraging.
 (Think: attending college or having a full-time job.)
 However, for some young people these changes can cause regressive behaviors.
-At times, the adult child has attended college and may have a bachelor degree, but has found him or herself back in the parent’s home.
+At times, the adult child has attended college and may have a bachelor degree, but has found themselves back in the parent’s home.
 The transition to adulthood can be especially difficult for a young man.

 Many young adults will need extra support at some point during the transition to adulthood.
 This may include a stint at home with parents, but that does not mean all young adult children living with their parents are “failing” to launch.
 Failure to launch syndrome can only be considered after a long duration of dependency from the adult child, without notable progress or motivation.